Zekumoru/breviax-api/README.md

 3. To make the server visible in the Internet, forward the port using the `PORTS` tab in VSCode which is next to the `TERMINAL` tab.
 Click on the `Forward a Port` button, type the port, and finally set the forwarded's address `Visibility` to public.

-## API url

-The endpoint to upload the audio file for processing is `/api/upload`.
-For example, if you used VSCode to forward the port, you'll be given a link such as `https://xxxx.euw.devtunnels.ms/`, upload the file in this endpoint `https://4h2j998b-3000.euw.devtunnels.ms/api/upload` using `POST` method.
+> If you used VSCode to forward the port, you'll be given a link such as `https://xxxx.euw.devtunnels.ms/`, use the API endpoints using that link.
+For example: `https://xxxx.euw.devtunnels.ms/api/upload`.

+## API Endpoints

+### GET: /

+Returns a 200 message that the server is up and running.

+### GET: /api

+Returns a 200 message that the API route is available.

+### POST: /api/upload

+The endpoint to upload the audio file for processing.

 > [WARNING]: WhisperX is currently set to handle Italian audio inputs.
 If you desire to use other language, edit the `prompt.txt` file and remove/change the `--language it` option inside the `exec()` command in the `routes/api.ts` file.